ksu-cs-textbooks/cis400/content/3-web-development/02-aspdotnet/04-template-rendering.md

 string time = $"The time is {DateTime.Now}";
 ```

-Which concatenates the invoking the [DateTime.Now]() property's `ToString()` method into the string `time`.
+Which concatenates the invoking of the [DateTime.Now]() property's `ToString()` method into the string `time`.
 While the C# template string above uses curly braces to call out the script snippets, most HTML template libraries initially used some variation of angle brackets + additional characters.
 As browsers interpret anything within angle brackets (`<>`) as HTML tags, these would not be rendered if the template was accidentally served as HTML wihout executing and concatenating scripts.
 Two early examples are:

 * `<?php echo "This is a PHP example" ?>`
 * `<% Response.Write("This is a classic ASP example) %>`